 Why look beyond the current location (site A)?

-The current location is 1 of 5 possible sites being scored.
-For an investment of this size, we must consider and review all possible sites for operational benefits, public impact, environmental impact and esthetic value.
+For an investment of this size, it is prudent to consider and review all possible sites for operational benefits, public impact, environmental impact and esthetic value.

 How is the score card organized?